 Security is all about knowing whom and what to trust.
 When you receive an email, ask the following questions:

 These are key questions you should ask every time you receive an email.
 The problem with phishing is that emails are purposely designed to appear authentic.
 This makes discerning a phishing email attempt quite difficult.
-In order to help you better detect a phishing email, we have provided you with: 1) a 5-minute interactive presentation and 2) a 5-minute quiz with real life examples of what an external phishing email may look like and 2) a article detailing how to avoid phishing scams.
+In order to help you better detect a phishing email, we have provided you with: 1) a 5-minute quiz with real life examples of what an external phishing email may look like and 2) a article detailing how to avoid phishing scams.

 At the end of the quiz, please review your results and each of the corresponding explanations, particularly if you got an answer wrong.
 (Please click on every “why” link.)

 If you receive an email that appears to come from a trusted source but looks suspicious and/or asks for personal information, please take precautions.
 Do not reply to the email, click any links in the email, or open any attached files.
 Instead, go straight to the purported source to verify the request (by phone or in person), and please forward the suspicious email to [email protected] for review.

 In Part 1, we examined how security is all about knowing whom and what to trust.
 When you receive any email, ask the following questions:

 In Part 2, we shall examine how an internal phishing email with a gordonconwell.edu FROM: address may appear.